 Materials Guide

-Main materials in the Expo Direct range
+Materials in the Expo Direct range

 Moulded plastic (polypropylene shell)